ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical results

-An important aspect of ADI schemes is the efficiency of solving time-dependent problems in multiple spatial dimensions.
-Since the method is a dimensional splitting technique, it is intrinsically well-suited for parallelization.
-In each sub-step of the ADI schemes, a sequence of one-dimensional sub-problems, which are independent of each other, can be solved separately via simple for loops.
-In C++ language, custom codes for the ADI schemes written with for loops can be easily modified to a multi-thread version with the openMP library \cite{chandra2001parallel} by adding a few words.
+An important advantage of ADI schemes is their efficiency for time-dependent problems in multiple spatial dimensions.
+Since the method is based on dimension splitting, it is naturally well suited to parallelization.
+In each sub-step of the ADI schemes, a sequence of one-dimensional subproblems, which are independent of each other, can be solved separately using simple loops.
+In C++, custom implementations of the ADI schemes written with ordinary loops can be converted easily into a multithreaded version using the OpenMP library \cite{chandra2001parallel} by adding only a few directives.
 Even without parallelization techniques, the ADI scheme with the fast Thomas algorithm is still very efficient due to its linear complexity with a small constant factor.

-To demonstrate the efficiency of the proposed methods and the speed-up obtained by multi-threading, we solve the heat equation with the same configurations as before and collect wall times obtained by using different thread numbers $\chi = 1, 2, 4$ and $8$.
-The results are plotted in \Cref{fig:time1}, in which the x-axis represents the number of degrees of freedom, defined as the total number of Cartesian grid nodes times the number of time steps, i.e. $DoF = (N+1)^3N_t$, and the y-axis represents the total wall time (in seconds) of numerical tests with different thread numbers.
+To demonstrate the efficiency of the proposed methods and the speed-up obtained through multithreading, we solve the heat equation with the same configurations as before and collect wall times for different thread counts $\chi = 1, 2, 4,$ and $8$.
+The results are plotted in \Cref{fig:time1}, in which the x-axis represents the number of degrees of freedom, defined as the total number of Cartesian grid nodes times the number of time steps, i.e. $DoF = (N+1)^3N_t$, and the y-axis represents the total wall time (in seconds) for numerical tests with different thread counts.

-It can be observed that, as degrees of freedom increase, the slopes of these lines are closer to $1$ for different thread numbers, indicating that the proposed method has linear complexity.
+As the number of degrees of freedom increases, the slopes of these lines approach $1$ for different thread counts, indicating linear complexity of the proposed method.

-Furthermore, detailed speed-up ratios are also presented in \Cref{tab:speedup} to estimate the performance of acceleration by using multi-threading for the proposed method.
+Furthermore, detailed speed-up ratios are presented in \Cref{tab:speedup} to estimate the acceleration achieved by multithreading in the proposed method.
 Here, the speed-up ratio is defined as the ratio of wall times using one and $\chi$ threads, i.e.,

-From the result, it is obvious that the method is accelerated by multi-threading considerably, which shows that the proposed method is quite suitable for parallelization.
+From the results, it is clear that the method benefits substantially from multithreading, which shows that the proposed method is well suited for parallelization.
 The speed-up ratio decreases as the number of threads increases and it fails to achieve the ideal case.
-It is mostly due to the increase in communication and synchronization costs when more threads are enabled for the computation.
+This is mostly due to the increase in communication and synchronization costs when more threads are used.